rashad-malik/MLEnd-Mini-Project/README.md

-Here’s a draft for a more complete README based on the information you’ve provided:

----

 # **Who's Fibbing? - Detecting Deception in Spoken Narratives**

 This repository contains the code and resources for a mini-project that explores detecting deception in spoken narratives using machine learning models.
 The project processes audio data, extracts meaningful features, and builds predictive models to classify whether a story is true or deceptive.